 Will the proposed project generate population and/or employment increases in the Region?
 If yes, what would be the major infrastructure and facilities improvements needed to support the increase?

 Yes, the proposed development would increase the need for services in the area for existing and future residents.
+The proposed development is expected to generate approximately 787 jobs.

 What other major development projects are planned near the proposed project?